Interim Register of Marine and Nonmarine Genera: Database location and hosting

 IRMNG was initiated and designed by Australian biologist and data manager Tony Rees in 2006.
 For his work on this and other projects, GBIF awarded him the 2014 Ebbe Nielsen Prize.
 From 2006 to 2014 IRMNG was located at CSIRO Marine and Atmospheric Research, and was moved to the Flanders Marine Institute (VLIZ) over the period 2014–2016; from 2016 onwards all releases have been available via its new website www.irmng.org which is hosted by VLIZ.
 VLIZ also hosts the World Register of Marine Species (WoRMS), using a common infrastructure.

 IRMNG usage

 Content from IRMNG is used by several global Biodiversity Informatics projects including Open Tree of Life, the Global Biodiversity Information Facility (GBIF), and the Encyclopedia of Life (EOL), in addition to others including the Atlas of Living Australia and the Global Names Architecture (GNA)'s Global Names Resolver.
-From 2018 onwards, IRMNG data are also being used to populate the taxonomic hierarchy and provide generic names for a range of taxa in the areas of protists (kingdoms Protozoa and Chromista) and plant algae (Charophyta, Chlorophyta, Glaucophyta and Rhodophyta) in the Catalogue of Life.
+From 2018 onwards, IRMNG data are also being used to populate the taxonomic hierarchy and provide generic names for a range of taxa in the areas of protists (mainly kingdoms Protozoa and Chromista) in the Catalogue of Life.